sagheerahmadGmit/FinalYearProject/README.md

 # Video Demonstration

 We could not cover all features of the website as the screencast was getting too long.
-In order to access the video, please click the link image below.
+In order to access the video, please click the image below.

 [![Foo](https://cdn.havecamerawilltravel.com/photographer/files/2020/01/youtube-logo-new.jpg)](https://youtu.be/vBzbadA_kjk)